-It was only years later that she tried making something again when, out of necessity, she had to design a pair of work coats for a graduation project for her studies in Product Design.
+It was only years later that she tried her hands on creating something again, a pair of denim work coats for a graduation project for her studies in Product Design.

 But even now, years later, the pain and uncertainty from those rejections still linger on.

 “This uncertainty is still there, I’m still trying to get rid of it.
 But with each new design I get more confidence.
 That might seem odd, but it was such a huge setback at the time, like all your confidence in your own abilities just got wiped away in one instant.